oyfml/My_ASM_with_C/README.md

-# Signal Generation using ASM with C
+# Signal Generation using Verilog